shafiuyushawu/leaderboard/README.md

 <!-- Features -->

 ### Key Feature <a name="key-features"></a>
- - Displays list of todos and indicates weather complete or not with line strike through
+ - Displays list of names and positions of leading competitors.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->